loredanacirstea/wasmx-docs/docs/architecture/provable_email_forwarding.md

 Current standards for [manual email forwarding](./email#manual-forwarding) do not allow users to verify the authenticity of a forwarded email.
 The email body is often changed by the email client itself.

 **Why?**: Because society needs provability in order to have peace.
-And if communications are provable digitally, it reduces the need for abusive institution to seeze devices that may be an intrinsic part of your identity and everyday life.
+And if communications are provable digitally, it reduces the need for abusive institutions to seize devices that may be an intrinsic part of your identity and everyday life.

 ## 1. Provable Manual Forwarding with ARC